qua-platform/qua-libs/examples/characterization/T1/superconducting-qubits/readme.md

 > ⚠️Note that failing to declare a `digital_marker` will not fail program compilation, but will prevent data from being acquired.

-## program
+## Program

 The QUA program `T1` is built around two nested `for_` loops.
-The external loop is used for repeated averaging stesp and the internal loop scans the parameter `tau`.
+The external loop is used for repeated averaging steps, and the internal loop scans the parameter `tau`.
 The body of the loops plays the `X` operation to rotate the qubit into the `|1>` state.
 The `wait` statement is then used with a variable duration `tau`, followed by a measurement statement demodulating the readout into the `I` and `Q` variables.